hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 *  I got next error ^

 [19:23:24](#o6nSJLI_Ptic06qvXyv47QqJ3aX3TG-RmQwOo1WbhP8) <gurzgri>:
-So we're getting closer Ì†ΩÌ∏â Two things come to mind: 1) it may fail with multiple rowsets in general (rather unlikely) or 2) it may fail for specific param types (a bit more likely, I have a little suspicion about floats).
+So we're getting closer üòâ Two things come to mind: 1) it may fail with multiple rowsets in general (rather unlikely) or 2) it may fail for specific param types (a bit more likely, I have a little suspicion about floats).

 Please run my last code suggestion again in a `--debug` enabled console and redirect the full output of your script with Windows cmd stdout and stderr redirection as in `.\console.exe --do path\to\your\script.red > path\to\your\script.log 2>&1`.
 Please provide to log and your script as private gist, these screenshots are really sub-optimal for debugging.